ngua/rumps/TODOS/persistence.md

 .try_fold(0usize, |acc, _| future::ready(Ok(acc + 1)))
 .await?;

-// Use collect_vec for small datasets where you need all results let all_names = btree.collect_vec(
+// Use collects_vec for small datasets where you need all results let all_names = btree.collects_vec(
     &Name::Global("PATIENT".into()),
     None,
     |key, _| key.subscripts().len() == 2 && key.subscripts()[1] == "NAME".into(),